muety/wakapi/README.md

 If you like this project, please consider supporting it 🙂.
 You can donate either through [buying me a coffee](https://buymeacoff.ee/n1try) or becoming a GitHub sponor.
 Every little donation is highly appreciated and boosts the developers' motivation to keep improving Wakapi!

+## Demo
+🔥 **New:** There is hosted [demo version](https://apps.muetsch.io/wakapi) available now.
+Go check it out!

+To use the demo version set `api_url = https://apps.muetsch.io/wakapi/api/heartbeat`.
+However, this hosted instance might be taken down again in the future, so you might potentially lose your data ❕ Please use responsibly ...

 ## Prerequisites
 **On the server side:**
 * Go >= 1.13 (with `$GOPATH` properly set)